Governor Roles and Responsibilities

 I was employed in local government from leaving school but went into teaching when my children were small.
 I gained a BSc Degree and taught Business Studies at secondary school level and in further education.
 After retiring as Assistant Director of Education at a Sixth Form College I worked for Cambridgeshire County Council with a variety of governing bodies.
 Since leaving Cambridgeshire County Council I have functioned as Clerk to Governors in a number of schools in the Wisbech area.

 I am on the Board of Trustees of a National Charity which meets in London; and a Trustee and Secretary of a charity which promotes, health, education and community in an area of Uganda called Lumpewe.
 I used to play volleyball; am Vice Chair of a football club and have several wonderful grandchildren.

 I am married with three children and two grandchildren, one of whom is now a pupil at St Peters; which is where my daughter in law is also a teacher.
 I have worked in education all of my life, firstly as a teacher and finally as a Headteacher until I retired in April and I am delighted to now be a Governor.
 As someone who was born and has lived in Wisbech all of my life I care passionately about wanting the best education and opportunities possible for children in this area.
 My areas of responsibility within the Governing Body are Safeguarding and, with all governors, Standards.

 Miss Amy Harvey

-I have been at St. Peter's for just over a year.
+I have been at St. Peter's since Sept 2018.
 I am absolutely passionate about the education we provide for our children and my staff equally work as a team to give the best they can for our school.

 I have been an educator for over 22 years and really can't imagine doing anything else.